-“An enchanted barns-and-breakfast bolthole, tucked between lovely Lewes and the South Downs, with 4 boutique rooms for 2-4”
+“An enchanted bolthole, tucked between lovely Lewes and the South Downs, with 4 boutique rooms for 2-4”

 - A great couples' hideaway, with fresh flowers and candles galore, plus massages in "The Snug"

 - Also suitable for families: the largest barn sleeps 4, another is perfect for 3, both of these have kitchens, and there's tons to do locally